xtrangeloop/xtrangeloop.github.io/_posts/2024-01-01-Space-Odyssey.md

 This is a document of our journey through time and space.

-I will share my heartfelt emotions as I attempt to traverse the worlds sans Anisa.
-At the very least, this will be a place to reflect and to share this journey with others.
+I will share my heartfelt emotions as I attempt to traverse the world sans Anisa.
+At the very least, this will be a place to reflect and share this journey with our friends.

 I hope you stay for the beautiful memories we will be building along the way.